CycodeLabs/raven/README.md

 - ⏬ **Downloader:** You can download workflows and actions necessary for analysis.
 Workflows can be downloaded for a specified organization or for all repositories, sorted by star count.
 Performing this step is a prerequisite for analyzing the workflows.
 - 📊 **Indexer:** Digesting the downloaded data into a graph-based Neo4j database.
 This process involves establishing relationships between workflows, actions, jobs, steps, etc.
 - 📚 **Query Library:** We created a library of pre-defined queries based on research conducted by the community.
-- ❗ **Report:** Raven has a simple way of reporting suspicious findings.
+- ❗ **Reporter:** Raven has a simple way of reporting suspicious findings.
 As an example, it can be incorporated into the CI process for pull requests and run there.

 Possible usages for Raven: